Optimizing Edge Sets in Networks to Produce Ground Truth Communities Based on Modularity: Description of Problems

+This problem can be modeled similarly to model \eqref{model1}.
+We can express this as the following:

-Unlike model \eqref{model1}, where we optimize over $K_{|V|} \setminus E$, here we optimize over $E$.
+Unlike model \eqref{model1}, where we optimize over an extended set of edges $\bar{E}$, here we optimize over the original set of edges $E$.
+Since we are trying to maintain that the original optimal partition $P^*$ is a partition that maximizes modularity, we use $P^*$ as the ground truth partition $T$ in the constraints.
 Because the constraints in both models are the same, we can use a similar solution method to solve both problems.